Company Closed Without Paying Salaries: What Can Employees Do Now?

 Hi,

-If you fall u/s S2(e) of the Payment of Wages Act, 1936, you can approach the labour enforcement officer for taking necessary action.
-If you did not come under the definition of the employee under the above act, you can approach civil court for suitable remedy.
+If you fall under Section 2(e) of the Payment of Wages Act, 1936, you can approach the labor enforcement officer for necessary action.
+If you do not fall under the definition of an employee as per the above act, you can approach the civil court for a suitable remedy.

 riteshmaity